jamesmayfield/ColdStart/README-Usage.md

 This section describes how to produce a valid input for component-based event arguments evaluation.
 In order to produce this file, you may run the following command:

 ~~~
-perl CS-ValidateKB-MASTER.pl -docs tac_kbp_2017_evaluation_source_corpus_character_counts.tsv -error_file CSrun.errlog -output eag CSrun.tac
+perl CS-ValidateKB-MASTER.pl -docs tac_kbp_2017_evaluation_source_corpus_character_counts.tsv -error_file CSrun.errlog -output eal CSrun.tac
 ~~~

-Notice that running this command with `-output eag` makes the validator produce nothing but a valid input for component-based event arguments evaluation.
+Notice that running this command with `-output eal` makes the validator produce nothing but a valid input for component-based event arguments evaluation.
 The output will be written in the directory named `event_arguments` and will be stored at the location as that of the `CSrun.tac`.
 The location of the output can be changed by using `-output_dir /path/to/output`.

 ## 3.5 Generating Valid input file for evaluating Event Nuggets component

 This section describes how to produce a valid input for component-based event nuggets evaluation.
 In order to produce this file, you may run the following command:

 ~~~
-perl CS-ValidateKB-MASTER.pl -docs tac_kbp_2017_evaluation_source_corpus_character_counts.tsv -error_file CSrun.errlog -output eng CSrun.tac
+perl CS-ValidateKB-MASTER.pl -docs tac_kbp_2017_evaluation_source_corpus_character_counts.tsv -error_file CSrun.errlog -output nug CSrun.tac
 ~~~

-Notice that running this command with `-output eng` makes the validator produce nothing but a valid input for component-based event nuggets evaluation.
-The output will be written in the file named `CSrun.eng.valid` and will be stored at the location as that of the `CSrun.tac`.
+Notice that running this command with `-output nug` makes the validator produce nothing but a valid input for component-based event nuggets evaluation.
+The output will be written in the file named `CSrun.nug.valid` and will be stored at the location as that of the `CSrun.tac`.
 The location of the output can be changed by using `-output_dir /path/to/output`.

 ## 3.5 Generating Valid input file for evaluating BeST component